 This medication is used to treat diarrhea.
 It helps to decrease the number and frequency of bowel movements.
 It works by slowing the movement of the intestines.
-Diphenoxylate is similar to narcotic pain relievers, but it acts mainly to slow the gut.
+Diphenoxylate is similar to opioid pain relievers, but it acts mainly to slow the gut.
 Atropine belongs to a class of drugs known as anticholinergics, which help to dry up body fluids and also slow gut movement.This medication should not be used to treat diarrhea caused by certain types of infection (such as C. difficile-associated diarrhea following antibiotic therapy).
 Talk to your doctor for more details.This medication is not recommended for use in children younger than 6 years due to an increased risk of serious side effects (such as breathing problems).

 Inform your doctor if your condition does not improve after 2 days.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.